ParadoxalCorp/FelixBot/activity system.md

 will stay where they are, so you can set a role that gives access to a special channel as static to ensure that the member will always keep their access to this channel for example.

+### Automatic roles synchronization

+If you change the requirements for some roles and there are members who already won these roles/already passed the requirement, their roles will eventually be synchronized with how they should be.
+When a member level up, Felix check and remove the roles from a member if they aren't supposed to have it (as in: If the member level is lower than the role requirement) and give them the roles they should have (as in: The roles set to be given at this level and lower)

+## Audit log tracking

+If you are unsure about the changes in the roles of a member, you can always check the audit logs to see why the changes happened; As Felix always leave a reason in the audit logs to each role change